oclif/oclif.github.io/docs/running_programmatically.md

 }
 ```

-Commands have a static `.run()` method on them that can be used to instantiate the command and run the instance `.run()` method.
+This works because commands have a static `.run()` [method on them](https://github.com/oclif/command/blob/master/src/command.ts) that can be used to instantiate the command and run the instance `.run()` method.
 It takes in the argv as input to the command.

 This works for both multi and single command CLIs.